 Afterwards open your R installation.
-If you use Windows, you will find an "R x64 4.3.2" icon on your desktop.
+If you use Windows, you will find an "R x64 3.6.X" icon on your desktop.
 If you use macOS, you will find R in your Applications folder.
 In R, type the following lines (you might also copy them from the file Rinstall_R_packages.R on the USB stick):

 '''

-install.packages('Rserve',,"http://rforge.net/",type="source")
+install.packages('Rserve',, "http://rforge.net/", type="source")

 install.packages("Cairo")

 install.packages("devtools")

 install.packages("ggplot2")

 install.packages("ggfortify")

-if (!requireNamespace("BiocManager", quietly = TRUE)) install.packages("BiocManager")
+if (!requireNamespace("BiocManager", quietly = TRUE))

+install.packages("BiocManager")

 BiocManager::install()

 BiocManager::install(c("MSstats"))

 '''

-In KNIME, click on File > Preferences, select the category KNIME > \mathbf{R} and set the "Path to R Home" to your installation path.
+In KNIME, click on KNIME > Preferences, select the category KNIME > R and set the "Path to R Home" to your installation path.
 You can use the following settings, if you installed R as described above:

-- Windows: C:\Program Files\R\R-4.3.2' - macOS: /Library/Frameworks/R.framework/Versions/4.3/Resources
+- Windows: C:\Program Files\R\R-3.6.X' (where X is the version you used to install the above libraries) - macOS: /Library/Frameworks/R.framework/Versions/3.6/Resources